Ancient Forest/Chun T’oh Whudujut Provincial Park and Protected Area

 - Campfires are not permitted.

 This park and associated hiking trails are located midway between Prince George and McBride on Highway 16.
 It is about 115 km east of PG on Highway 16 and 103 km west of McBride.
-Nearest Cities: Prince George and McBride
+The nearest cities are Prince George and McBride.

 Nature and Culture

 - Conservation: Ancient Forest/Chun T’oh Whudujut Park is situated within the interior wetbelt of British Columbia.
-Western redcedar up to 5 metres in diameter and perhaps 2000 years old can be experienced along the boardwalk.
+Western redcedar up to 5 metres in diametre and perhaps 2000 years old can be experienced along the boardwalk.
 Over 400 plants species also call the Ancient Forest home.
-The Ancient Forest/ Chun T’oh Whudujut Park also protects rare and endangered plants species such as the Joe-Pye Weed and many others.
+The Ancient Forest/Chun T’oh Whudujut Park also protects rare and endangered plants species such as the Joe-Pye Weed and many others.

 - Cultural Heritage: Ancient Forest/Chun T’oh Whudujut Park is located within the Lheidli T’enneh traditional territory.
 The Lheidli T’enneh people would visit the stands from summer fishing camps along the upper Fraser River.